Documentation

 External APIs must hit actual services (sandbox/test mode acceptable).
 Mocking any dependency invalidates the scenario.

 Each scenario must run standalone without depending on prior executions.
-This enables:
+This means you get parallel execution, no hidden ordering dependencies, and reliable CI/CD integration.

 A scenario is invalid if it: